Notes to the Consolidated Financial Statements

 Earnings per share and diluted earnings per share are defined as the ratio of the attributable net income to the relevant number of ordinary shares.

-Financial assets are carried at amortised cost less allowances for expected credit losses.
-IFRS 9 was adopted early on 1 January 2017.
+Financial assets are mainly carried at amortised cost less allowances for expected credit losses.
 It is not necessary for a loss event to occur before an impairment loss is recognised.
 Impairment is determined based on expected credit losses, which is the present value of the cash shortfalls over the expected life of the financial assets.
 Geberit incorporates forward-looking information into its historical customer default rates, grouping receivables by customer sector, rating and geography taking into account the existence of collateral, if any.

 Debts are initially recorded at fair value, net of transaction costs, and subsequently measured at amortised cost according to the effective interest rate method.
 The Group classifies debts as non-current when, at the balance sheet date, it has the unconditional right to defer settlement for at least 12 months after the balance sheet date.